Love Never Dies (musical): World Tour (2021)

 In January 2020, it was announced that the Australian production would embark on its first ever World tour.

 The tour was due to open in the UK on 26 September 2020 at the Curve, Leicester where it would play until 10 October.
 After which it would visit Manchester Opera House from 14 October to 24 October.
 Further UK dates were due to be announced.
 This would have marked the first time the Australian production has been performed in the UK and the musical's return to the UK for the first time since it closed in 2011.
 The production was since postponed.

 The tour was subsequently due to open at the Ed Mirvish Theatre, Toronto on 1 December 2020 and play until 31 January 2021.
 However, in April 2020 Lloyd-Webber mentioned in a video posted on Twitter that the production would likely be delayed, as the theaters would be closed until January 2021 (due to the COVID-19 pandemic).
 The filmed Australian production of Love Never Dies was made available on Webber's "The Shows Must Go On!"
 YouTube channel for a limited time, along with other shows by the composer.
 It was then performed from 2023 till 2024.

-West End Concert (2023)
+West End Concerts (2023; 2026)

 In May 2023, it was announced there would be a two-night concert production of the new Australian version of Love Never Dies, directed by Shaun Kerrison at Theatre Royal Drury Lane.
 Performances would be on August 21 and 22 of that same year.
 This would be the first time this version of the show had been performed in London.
 The production starred Norm Lewis as the Phantom, Celinde Schoenmaker as Christine Daaé, Sally Dexter as Madame Giry, Courtney Stapleton as Meg, Matthew Seadon-Young as Raoul, and Nic Greenshields as Squelch.

+The concert staging is set to return to the West End from October 16–18, 2026, at the London Palladium.
+Schoenmaker is set to reprise her role as Christine opposite Jamie Muscato as The Phantom.
+Also in the cast are Stapleton reprising her role of Meg, George Blagden as Raoul, and Mazz Murray as Madame Giry.